Democratic Republic of the Congo Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to approximately USD $200-300 value
+Personal goods up to USD 500 value

 Prohibited Items